wp-plugins/activecampaign-subscription-forms/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Connects WordPress with your ActiveCampaign email marketing software and allows you to embed a subscription form widget on your site.
+The ActiveCampaign email marketing plugin connects Wordpress with your email marketing software and allows you to choose a subscription form to embed (as a widget) anywhere on your site.

 == Description ==

-The ActiveCampaign [email marketing](http://www.activecampaign.com/) plugin connects WordPress with your [email marketing software](http://www.activecampaign.com/email-marketing/) and allows you to choose a subscription form to embed (as a widget) anywhere on your site.
+The ActiveCampaign Email Marketing plugin connects Wordpress with your [email marketing software](http://www.activecampaign.com/email-marketing/) and allows you to choose a subscription form to embed (as a widget) anywhere on your site.
 After enabling go to Appearance > Widgets to activate this plugin.

-For more information and to try this add-on sign up for our [free email marketing](http://www.activecampaign.com/free/) service.
+For more information & to download a free trial visit the [ActiveCampaign Email Marketing](http://www.activecampaign.com/email-marketing/) web site.

 == Installation ==